 Measure red blood cell and plasma protoporphyrin levels.

-Prevent symptoms by avoiding sun exposure and sometimes using drugs (eg, beta-carotene, afamelanotide).
+Prevent symptoms by avoiding sun exposure and sometimes using medication (eg, beta-carotene, afamelanotide).

 Hematin and/or red blood cell hypertransfusion may reduce protoporphyrin overproduction.